THIS PLACE CALLED BELLAIRE, OHIO

 Many of the buildings that exist in the downtown business district today were constructed during the building boom which began just before 1900.
 These remnants are everywhere.
 The education of the children of the community was of paramount importance, and so schools were organized and buildings secured to instruct them.
 The first public school was in “Old Bellaire” on 27th Street in a small one story frame building not more than 18 feet square.
 Jacob Davis was school teacher in 1839.
 As the town grew after the coming of the railroads, the board of education acquired in 1860 what was then known as the “Shoe Factory” located at the corner of 35th Street and Belmont.
 In 1871, the Union School was built on the corner of 35th Street and Guernsey.
 Overcrowding and the demand for a high school education resulted in the construction of the first High School in 1904.
 Neighborhood schools were built in First Ward in 1906, Rose Hill in 1908, Gravel Hill in 1913, Indian Run in 1917, and West Bellaire in 1927.
 By the first quarter century, the High School was overcrowded, and the present high school building was completed in 1925 on the site of the old “Shoe Factory”, the brick row, and the “Union School”.
 Its design preserved as a landmark a town clock which has remained atop the public school as a beacon to public education that first began with the “Union School” in 1871.

 Banking institutions surged at the opening of the 20th Century.
 The Farmers and Merchants National Bank built its new offices at the corner of 32nd and Union Streets in 1917.
 This structure remains today as the F & R Building.
-The First National Bank of Bellaire soon commenced construction of the 8 story building now known as Chase Bank Building at the corner of 32nd and Belmont Streets.
+The First National Bank of Bellaire soon commenced construction of the eight story building now known as Chase Bank Building at the corner of 32nd and Belmont Streets.
 It was completed in 1924 and continues to serve as a banking facility today.
 The Union Bank and Buckeye Savings Banks located at opposite corners of 32nd and Belmont Streets.
 Belmont Savings and Loan Company in 1924 maintained its offices on Union Street opposite the Farmers and Merchants.
 The First National Bank eventually merged with the Union Savings Bank, and was known as First Union Bank.
 All of these banking establishments were located in the heart of the downtown business district, and continue today as Progressive Bank, Chase Bank and Belmont Savings Bank.

 A second City Building was constructed in 1902 at the corner of 32nd and Belmont, housing a large council chambers, police department, fire department, city offices and retail sidewalk space.
 A new post office at the corner of 32nd and Guernsey was also constructed to move the U.S. Mail in the volume to which the growing town demanded.
-Today it remains as the “Greystone” meeting hall.
+Today it remains as the “Greystone” building.
 A new hospital was constructed in 1913, and was expanded in 1924, to provide the best medical care possible to residents and continues to serve the community today.
 The Interstate Bridge Company pursuant to authorization of the United States Congress in 1922 commenced construction of a bridge spanning the Ohio River to connect Bellaire with Benwood, West Virginia.
 This span was completed in 1926 and became known as the “Bellaire Bridge” which operated as a toll bridge until 1991 when it was closed.
 The remnants of this bridge still stand awaiting demolition.
 The growth was not confined just to the living, however, as a beautiful stone mausoleum was constructed in the Greenwood Cemetery as a final resting place for the departed residents of the community.

 The church community flourished.
 In 1889, the First Methodist Church constructed its second church on Guernsey Street which is adjacent to the southwest corner of the park to this day.
 The South Bellaire Methodist Church was erected in 1905.
 The Presbyterian Church at 36th and Guernsey was built in 1926 while the The United Presbyterian Church was built on Guernsey Street in 1910.
 The Bellaire Christian Church located on Belmont Street in 1914.
 The magnificent St. John the Evangelist Catholic Church, which can be seen at the north end of Guernsey Street, was built in 1928, and continues to be an anchor for the St. John elementary and high schools.
 The beauty of these many churches still active in the community today date the community to its earlier days, and are a part of the commitment to religion in the community for which all residents can be proud.